wo3kie/cxxDojo/README.md

 ```

 ### async.cpp
-Implement a recursive `min_max` function that leverages `std::async` to concurrently compute the minimum and maximum values within a given range.
+Demonstrates parallel computation using `std::async` to find the minimum and maximum elements in a range.

 ```{r, engine='cpp'}
 assert(min_max({1, 2, 3, 4, 5}) == {1, 5});